arosspope/usnake/README.md

 * [_hardware schematic here_]()

 ### Playing the game
 To build and flash this game, I would suggest following the stm32f3-discovery tutorial [here](https://rust-embedded.github.io/discovery/03-setup/index.html) to prepare your development environment.
-Assuming one has the necessary tools installed, the contained Makefile can be used to build and flash the board:
+Assuming one has the necessary tools installed, the contained `Makefile` can be used to build and flash the board.
 ```
 $ make flash
 ```